University of Versailles Saint-Quentin-en-Yvelines: Student associations

 Approximately 30 associations offer students activities in science, social sciences and humanities, law, medicine, humanitarian-social-environment, handicap, international, communication, reflexion, student involvement and mechatronics.
 It is easy to join in or to create an association.
 Being in an association gives the students the opportunity to imagine and develop specific unprofitable projects.
 Associations can present these projects and receive a grant from the FSDIE commission (Solidarity and Development Fundings for Student Initiatives).
 This funding partly is from the registration fees from the students each year.
 This commission gathers three to four times a year (September, November, March and June) and votes to award grants to projects.
 Other financial partners of the university can contribute to help the associations finance projects.
 In order to give the students a place to gather and elaborate projects or to entertain, a student house opened in 2013 on the Versailles campus.
 It was designed by architect Fabienne Bulle, and has an area of 1,730 m2.
 This building accommodates local trade and cultural activities, a multipurpose room, an art room, service areas, cafeteria, and associations offices.

 International relations

 From the beginning, the university has developed international networks such as Erasmus, the Conférence des recteurs et des principaux des universités du Québec (CREPUQ), or other partnerships with universities abroad.
 The number of partners was about 230 in 2011.
 The university welcomed 330 international students in 2010.
 The number of students from Erasmus from 2003 to 2008 was between 0.41 and 0.67% of the student body, which ranked the university 61 out of 75 in French universities for this programme.

 The university welcomes foreign students who want to obtain a French degree.
 In 2010, there were about 2,400 foreign students, which was 13.3% of the student body.
 There is a greater percentage in the PhD courses, where almost half of the students (45%) are foreign.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.